 Definitely stick to a schedule.
 I’ve done posting every day, every week, every month, and sporadically.
 It is much easier to gain reliable traffic when posting consistently on a schedule.
 You don’t need to every day, but I would recommend at least once a week.
 This helps with keeping your blog growing.

 Once you have a large amount of content, you can reuse old content as well.
 This is simply done by adding relevant info, updating links, and changing the published date to today.
-I did this seasonally on my first blog (Warmly Rustic, which is now shut down), and my team website’s blog.
+I did this seasonally on my first blog (Warmly Rustic), and my healthy lifestyle blog.

 Adding Social Media